-The next CAMP Outreach Committee Meeting is scheduled for
+The next CAMP Outreach Committee Meeting date is

 The City of Livermore's Asset Management program has it's own website!